 This course introduces students to occupational health and safety, basic hand and power tools, precision measuring tools, fastening devices and torquing procedures.
 Heating and cutting methods are introduced.
-Westgate http://www.confederationcollege.ca/collegenow

 Please check with Student Services for the current selection of dual-credit courses!